 Aly has extensive experience treating a variety of orthopaedic conditions, she has obtained fellowship in Advanced Orthopaedic Manual & Manipulative Therapy (FCAMPT), as well as post graduate training in Women's Health, peri-natal and Pediatric care.
 Aly is certified in CGIMS, Acupuncture, Graston and certified orthotic provider.
 She enjoys treating patients of all ages and activities levels, her treatment involves determining precipitating factors leading to dysfunction/injury.

 Jeff graduated from the physiotherapy program at McMaster University in 2012.
 He brings a wealth of knowledge to the team at Avita, having worked with a wide variety of patients from professional athletes to weekend enthusiasts and heavy-duty mechanics to yoga instructors.
 These experiences have helped him develop a collaborative and results-oriented approach to care that tailors to the specific needs of each patient.

-Jeff is a Certified Gunn Intramuscular Stimulation Practitioner (CGMIS), and has obtained additional certifications in advanced manual therapy, soft tissue release, and chronic pain management.
-Rather than just treating your symptoms, he works to identify the root cause of the issue and create a lasting change in the way your body functions.
-This process often includes the prescription of specific exercises to help optimize your recovery and maintain your results.
+Jeff is a Certified Gunn Intramuscular Stimulation Practitioner (CGMIS), and has obtained certifications in advanced manual therapy, soft tissue release, and chronic pain management.
+Rather than treating your symptoms, he works to identify the root cause of the issue and create a lasting change in the way your body functions.

 Jeff is a former university football player.
-During his time with the team he sustained two significant injuries that both required surgery.
+During his time with the team, he sustained two significant injuries that required surgery.
 He understands the patient’s perspective in the rehabilitative process and knows the impact that a caring and diligent therapist can have on their recovery.
 He strives to provide the same level of care that he received to his patients at Avita.

 Outside the clinic you may find Jeff scaling a mountain, strolling the shoreline, shopping for coffee beans, or sampling a craft beer.